Azure/azure-sdk-for-java/eng/common/TestResources/New-TestResources.ps1.md

 Deploys live test resouces specified in test-resources.json files to a resource group.

-This script searches the directory specified in $ServiceDirectory recursively for files named test-resources.json.
+This script searches for files named test-resources.json in each artifact project of $Artifacts under $ServiceDirectory recursively.
+When $Artifacts is not set, the script will search the directory $ServiceDirectory directly.
 All found test-resources.json files will be deployed to the test resource group.